KHP-Informatics/DNAscan/README.md

 ```bash
 tar xvfz annovar.latest.tar.gz
 ```
-Now let's download the data bases needed for the DNAscan annotation step (assuming you want to work with hg19):
+Now let's download some data bases for the DNAscan annotation step (assuming you want to work with hg19):

 ```bash
 cd annovar